netizenorg/netitor/README.md

 **code-update**: This fires every time the code in the netitor changes.
-The `data` passed into the callback function is a string containing all the code currently in the editor (essentially the same as `ne.code`)
+The callback function is passed two arguments, the first is a string containing all the code currently in the editor (essentially the same as `ne.code`) the second is an object containing information about what whas just updated `{ from, to, text, removed, origin }`

 **render-update**: This fires every time the render output iframe is updated.